Repatriation and reburial of human remains: Pro-repatriation

 Not all anthropologists are anti-repatriation.
 Rather, some feel that repatriation is an ethical necessity that the field has been neglecting.
 Sian Halcrow et al. explains that anthropology has a history of racist double standards.
 Specifically, White remains within archaeological and disaster cases are reburied in coffins.
 Meanwhile, Indigenous and non-White remains are infamously boxed and studied.
 She notes that the unethical sourcing and study of remains without permission is considered a civil rights violation.
 Halcrow et al. proposes that the repatriation is the bare minimum request to have one's remains treated the same as others.

-Some anthropologists view repatriation—not as a privilege—but as a human right that had been refused to people of color for too long.
+Some anthropologists view repatriation—not as a privilege—but as a human right that had been refused to people of colour for too long.
 They don't view repatriation as the loss or downfall of anthropology.
 Rather, they feel that repatriation is the start of anthropology moving toward more ethical methods.